House sheathing is the panel layer that turns framing into a working shell.

 Where the risk starts

-Most sheathing failures start at exposed edges, openings, valleys, bottom plates, and places where water is trapped against the panel.
-A panel can look fine from the outside and still be swelling at the edge or soft around a leak path.
+Most sheathing failures start at exposed edges, openings, valleys, bottom plates, and places where water gets trapped against the panel.

 Most house sheathing decisions come down to four things: structure, water exposure, cost, and what will cover the panel later.
-The cheapest panel is not always wrong.
-The expensive panel is not always necessary.
-The location decides more than the label on the stack.

 | Material | Where it usually makes sense | Main advantage | Main risk |